Andreii1414/MathMicroservice/README.md

 ### `app/models/`
 Defines the SQLAlchemy model used to persist each request.
 The model includes fields like: operation name, input values, result, timestamp, execution time
+The log.py file defines the SQLAlchemy model for structured logging, including fields for log level, message, context, and source.

 ---